utkarshg6/helpful/Rust.md

 - All the functions defined under `impl` are associated functions.
 - Methods are associated functions which has `self` as an argument and we use `.` operator to access it.
-- It is possible to define associated functions without passing `self` as the **first** argument, these functions are accessed through `::` syntax.
+- It is possible to define associated functions without passing `self` as the **first** argument, these functions are accessed through `::` operator.
 - Here's an example:

   ```rust